guozhiqi14/BigDataProject/README.md

 hadoop fs -getmerge crime_felony.out crime_felony.out
 ```
 And other cases are running the similar way.
-All the script could be found in the repo.
+All the used script could be found in the repo.

 ___
 <br>